Fabrice-Montfort/ezSpeech_ANE/README.md

 For a full version without toasts showing "EZSPEECH DEMO", please visit the product page and buy a licence.

-<a href="http://fabricemontfort.com/product/ezspeech-ane-air-native-extension/">Get more info and pricing</a>
+<a href="http://fabricemontfort.com/product/ezspeech-ane-air-native-extension/">Get more info, tutorial and pricing</a>

 ## Updates